HL7/fhir-mCODE-ig/src/README.md

 - Mac/Linux: `./mvnw test`
 - Windows: `mvnw test`

+You **do not** need to re-run SUSHI or the IG Publisher before running the tests: the above commands run SUSHI as a preflight step.

 ## Example testing strategy

 The invariant `must-have-focus-or-specimen-invariant` (defined for the tumor size profile) has the following contents: